 Maximum SNAP Benefit Allotment by Household Size

 Use the chart below to find the Maximum SNAP Allotment Amount for your household size.
-The Maximum Allotment amount varies by location, so refer to the maximum SNAP benefit amount for where you live.
+The Maximum Allotment amount varies by household size, so refer to the maximum SNAP benefit amount for the total number of people in your household.

 When you’ll receive Extra SNAP Benefits in Georgia